 Ad Testing – Advertisers on Yahoo will now have the ability to test drive their advertising messages in order to improve the quality of their ads.
 This means you can easily determine which messages perform best with your target audience.

 Geo-Targeting – Yahoo now allows advertisers to target by location, narrowing ad distribution to cities and surrounding areas.
 When done correctly, this can help improve your ROI.

 Campaign Scheduling – With the promise that you’ll more efficiently manage your ad spending, Yahoo now offers users the ability to control the timing of their campaigns with optional date scheduling.

 Ranking – In the same way that Google’s Ads works, Yahoo will now factor in the ad’s quality as well as the bid amount.
-The old system awarded the highest position to whomever paid the most for it.
+The old system awarded the highest position to whoever paid the most for it.
 Now they will consider how well the ad actually performs along with actual bid amount for each ad.

-Ad Groups – Keywords can now be grouped according to a common subject, so that keywords in groups can now be served with multiple ads.
-Hopefully Yahoo is right and this will save advertisers time setting up and monitoring their campaigns.
+Ad Groups – Keywords can now be grouped according to a common subject so that keywords in groups can now be served with multiple ads.
+Hopefully, Yahoo is right and this will save advertisers time setting up and monitoring their campaigns.

 Reporting – Instead of pre-defined reports, Yahoo now offers reports that are customizable in order to deliver marketers more information that really matters to them.

-After a rough go in 2006, obviously Yahoo’s intent is to make their pay per click advertising program more attractive and easier to use for advertisers, thereby retaining its current client base and attracting new ones.
+After a rough go in 2006, obviously, Yahoo’s intent is to make their pay per click advertising program more attractive and easier to use for advertisers, thereby retaining its current client base and attracting new ones.
 Panama’s initial announcement pleased investors, but is it enough to pull Yahoo out of the woods?
 We’ll just have to see what the outcome of 2007’s transition period brings.

 For more information on Pay Per Click advertising, call us at 1-800-978-3417 or Contact Active Web Group and let us help you!